bitcoinratbot/Twitter_Bitcoin_Bot/README.md

 sudo python setup.py install
 ```

-## You have too also execute the .py file like you would with a bash script
+## You have to also execute the .py file like you would with a bash script

 ### sudo chmod +x ./hello.py ./code.py ./newupdate.py ./block.py